echometoo/EspansoLite/README.md

 ## ⚠️ Notes

+* Yours espanso should not run as service ( --unmanaged )
 * Uses `espanso start --unmanaged`
 * Requires espanso binary in PATH
 * YAML errors in `vars` will be validated